paulafortuna/feminicidioAvista/README.md

 ![project_structure](https://github.com/paulafortuna/images/blob/main/feminicidio(4).jpg)

 ### 1) Femicide News Crawler in Arquivo.pt (Python Back-end Container)
-Arquivo.pt offers an API where it is possible to crawl all Portuguese web since 1994.
+It corresponds to the Arquivo.pt offers an API where it is possible to crawl all Portuguese web since 1994.
 We aimed at collecting all available news referring to femicide cases in Portuguese Newspapers.
 The news were introduced in the MongoDB database.
 The set of steps that are followed in the Crawling container are described in the app.py file and can be summarized in this figure:

 ![scheme1](https://github.com/paulafortuna/images/blob/main/schema1.jpg)